Full derivation of the wave kinetic equation: Overview of the proof

 Usually, to invert $1-\Ls$ one would like to construct a function space $\Xc$ and prove that $\Ls$ is a contraction mapping from $\Xc$ to itself.
 However in the current situation this seems to be problematic due to the critical nature of the problem.
 Indeed, in \cite{DH} the standard $X^{s,b}$ norm for $b>1/2$ is used, which certainly cannot be applied in the critical setting.
 One may try to use the critical $U^p$ and $V^p$ norms as in \cite{HTT}, but even they seem to be not precise enough; moreover they are $L^p$ based norms, while the classical $TT^*$ argument (see \cite{DH}, Section 3.3), which is the main tool in establishing norm bounds for random matrices or operators, works best in $L^2$.

 In this paper we have found an interesting alternative to the above approach, which might be of independent interest.
-Namely, in order to invert $1-\Ls$ we do not really need $\Ls$ to \emph{have small norm from some space to itself}, all we need is that $\Ls$ \emph{has small spectral radius}.
+Namely, in order to invert $1-\Ls$ we do not really need $\Ls$ to \emph{have small norm from some space to itself}, all we need is that $\Ls$ \emph{has small spectral radius}\footnote{{This is well-known in the context of matrix analysis (see \cite{Davies}, Example 4.1.5), however we have not seen any prior example where it is applied to PDEs.}}.
 Note that the spectral radius of $\Ls$ is basically where the norm can be chosen as the operator norm between any two reasonable spaces, and $\rho(\Ls)$ does \emph{not} really depend on any specific choice of norms.
 Therefore, the idea is to consider the powers $\Ls^n$, instead of $(\Ls\Ls^*)^n$ which depends on the specific choice of the Hilbert norm.
 This provides the motivation for Proposition \ref{mainprop2}.

 Now, by (\ref{eqnbk1.5}), we can write $(\Ls b)_k(t)$ as an expression that is $\Rb$-linear in $b$ and $\Rb$-multilinear in the Gaussians; moreover this expression involves a summation over decorations of specific trees, which are obtained by attaching two sub-trees $\Tc_1$ and $\Tc_2$ to a single node.
 Repeating this $n$ times, we see that the kernels $(\Ls^n)_{k\ell}^\zeta(t,s)$ of $\Ls^n$, and the corresponding homogeneous components $(\Ls^n)_{k\ell}^{m,\zeta}(t,s)$, are given by expressions associated with specific trees (or more precisely a modified version of trees called \emph{flower trees}, see Definition \ref{flowers}), which have similar form as $\Jc_\Tc$ with only minor and manageable modifications, see (\ref{defkerLn}).
 In the same way, the correlations $\Eb|(\Ls^n)_{k\ell}^{m,\zeta}(t,s)|^2$ will have similar form as $\Kc_\Qc$ with minor modifications, see (\ref{defaltkq}).
 Therefore, the estimate for $\Ls^n$, as in Proposition \ref{mainprop2}, can be done without paying too much extra effort, by adapting the above proof for the estimates of $\Kc_\Qc$ and making only small changes.
 See Section \ref{operatornorm}.